 Neurons in the brain receive thousands of complex inputs that provide information derived from our internal states and the external world.
 We will explore the diverse mechanisms that neurons employ to receive, integrate and process this complex array of inputs, with an emphasis on how electrical signals underlie neuronal communication.
 Topics include principles of bioelectricity, the ionic basis of the resting potential and action potential, synaptic transmission and integration, and neural coding schemes.
 The content of this course will provide a critical foundation for further studies in neuroscience and understanding of higher-order functions in the brain.
 Across all modules, we will highlight the classic experimental methods used to identify these fundamental principles, as well as modern techniques used in current research.
-Students will participate in virtual labs and tutorials to enhance mastery of content and promote skill development.
+Students will participate in mix of virtual tutorials and in-person labs to enhance mastery of content and promote skill development.